Adventure Education (AP)

 AP 2400 Canoe Paddling Fundamentals (3)

 Part of a NOLS outdoor skills training experience.
 Students registering for this course need to register and pay for a NOLS course.
 The PSU cost per credit is reduced for this course.
 Introduces students to the skills and risk management associated with flat water and moving water canoeing.
 Topics may include: selection and use of equipment; paddling strokes; portaging techniques; group management relevant to canoeing in lake and river environments; movement analysis.
-Falls and Springs.
+Springs and Falls.
+Instructor permission required.

 AP 2409 Canoe Paddling Fundamentals (3)

 Part of a NOLS outdoor skills training experience.
 Students registering for this course need to register and pay for a NOLS course.
 The PSU cost per credit is reduced for this course.
 Introduces students to the skills and risk management associated with flat water and moving water canoeing.
 Topics may include: selection and use of equipment; paddling strokes; portaging techniques; group management relevant to canoeing in lake and river environments; movement analysis.
-Falls, Winterims, Springs, Summers.
+Springs and Falls.
+Instructor permission required.

 AP 2500 Natural History and Ecology for Adventure Educators (3)